-Where the money came from to pay for the spending on capital schemes in 2014-15
+Where the money came from to pay for the spending on capital schemes in 2015-16

 The Council has the freedom to borrow to fund capital investment but it must borrow responsibly and at affordable levels.
 It demonstrates that it has done so by setting and observing a range of prudential indicators covering the level of capital expenditure and the cost of financing it.
 One such measure is the Council's Capital Financing Requirement (CFR).
-In 2014-15 the Council's CFR remains almost the same as 2013-14.
+In 2015-16 it fell slightly from the level in 2014-15.
 However, it is the Council's medium term strategy to reduce the cost of borrowing in line with the Council's reduction in overall spend.